ABOUT NIWC PACIFIC

-- NWIC Pacific employs a highly educated, diverse, multidisciplinary workforce of more than 5,100 computer scientists, electrical engineers, cyber engineers, AI/ML scientists, technical specialists, contract managers and more, who hold 194 Ph.D./J.D. degrees, and 1,356 master's degrees.
+- NWIC Pacific employs a highly educated, diverse, multidisciplinary workforce of more than 5,100 computer scientists, electrical engineers, cyber engineers, AI/ML scientists, technical specialists, contract managers and more, who hold 205 Ph.D./J.D. degrees, and 1,481 master's degrees.

 - The lab, located in San Diego, California, is ranked as a top generator of patents and license agreements.
 With 85 issued patents in FY 2019, the Center's active IP portfolio (invention disclosures, filed patent applications and issue patents) grew to over 1,000.

 - NIWC Pacific's workforce also includes the largest number of active-duty military personnel stationed at any naval laboratory or warfare center.
 This unique arrangement combines the fleet and operational expertise of the warfighter with the skills of the Center's research staff to tackle real-world problems facing the U.S. today and in the future.